carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/tutorial/README.md

 }
 ```

 When you run the program now, you get the same output as you had before making these changes.
-You have refactored so that the shopping cart can hold any kind of purchasable item:
+You've refactored the code so that the shopping cart can hold any kind of purchasable item:

 ```
 Welcome to the Tech Elevator Bookstore